 - cultivate & appreciate their physical nature

-- and develop an appreciation for their connection with the universe
+- and develop an appreciation for their connection with the world

 Early Childhood Education

 The importance Leonardo Da Vinci Academy places on Early Childhood Education is reflected in the quality of its preschool programs: Casa Montessori and Scuola Materna.
 Both employ qualified staff and are based on the methodology of Dr. Maria Montessori.
 Montessori education calls forth that which is within each child to promote spiritual, intellectual, social and creative development.
 Children are naturally curious and are driven from within by an “absorbent mind” to absorb everything from their environment.
 If free to learn, they will joyfully select activities that develop their innate abilities.
-A true prepared Montessori environment fulfills this innate need to learn and grow by allowing children to learn through mastery and manipulation of the Montessori materials.
+A true prepared Montessori environment fulfills this innate need to learn and grow by allowing children to develop through mastery and manipulation of the Montessori materials.
 Our Montessori trained teachers serve as the dynamic link between the children and the materials.
 Montessori is the perfect complement to LDVA’s formative “Thinking Like Leonardo” philosophy.
 Preschool graduates are very well prepared for the Academy’s Lower Elementary.

 Lower Elementary is a CCMA accredited Montessori program for the Primary Grades (Grades 1 to 3).
 At this level the goal is to instill a love of learning, independence, and self-confidence while exploring a wide range of subjects.

 Our Upper Elementary program begins at Grade 4 – a transition year from a full Montessori environment to a more traditional classroom setting.
 In preparation for high school, students will be provided with textbooks and introduced to homework and formal tests.
 In core subjects like Mathematics, Science, and Language Arts, students follow an enriched Ontario Ministry of Education curriculum.
 In addition to a homeform teacher, students will also have specialist teachers for various subjects including Music, Art, French, Italian, Religion and Physical Education.

 LDVA is registered with the Ontario Ministry of Education as an independent Roman Catholic elementary school.
-Students from Grade 1 to 8 are introduced to Religion through the Gospel and other readings from the Bible.
+Students from Grades 1 to 8 are introduced to Religion through the Gospel and other readings from the Bible.
 The goal is to heighten spiritual awareness.